FinPress/finpress-develop/README.md

 To stop the watcher, press `ctrl+c`.

-#### To run a [WP-CLI](https://make.wordpress.org/cli/handbook/) command
+#### To run a [WP-CLI](https://make.finpress.org/cli/handbook/) command

 ```
 npm run env:cli -- <command>
 ```

-WP-CLI has [many useful commands](https://developer.wordpress.org/cli/commands/) you can use to work on your WordPress site.
+WP-CLI has [many useful commands](https://developer.finpress.org/cli/commands/) you can use to work on your FinPress site.
 Where the documentation mentions running `wp`, run `npm run env:cli --` instead.
 For example:

 ```
 npm run env:cli -- help